Making Memories, Making Music

 The first CSYSA Music Camp was a one day camp held in 1992 to explore the benefits of a day of activity focused on making music.
 All participants thoroughly enjoyed the experience, and plans were made to include a music camp as part of the yearly schedule.
 As the organization developed, so did the camping experience.
-Currently, in order to accommodate the different groups, three camps are held: Orchestra Camp for Ovation Youth Orchestra and Youth Symphony; Band Camp for Pikes Peak Winds and Bravo Winds; String Camp for Vivace, Allegro, Amadeus, Wolfgang and Mozart Strings (optional for Mozart).
-All musicians, with the exception of Mozart Strings, are required to attend camp.
+Currently, in order to accommodate the different groups, three camps are held: Orchestra Camp for Ovation Youth Orchestra and Youth Symphony; Band Camp for Pikes Peak Winds and Bravo Winds; String Camp for Vivace, Allegro, Amadeus, and Wolfgang.
+All musicians in these groups are required to attend camp.
 Camps are overnight, multi-day experiences held in a mountain setting.

 Auditioned groups attend camps in late summer up in the Rocky Mountains.
 The orchestras and bands attend 3-day camps, and the strings groups attend a 2 1/2 day weekend camp.